YinHK-gameDev/unity-learn/lighting/lights.md

  in your Scene, Unity forces Mixed Lights to behave as though you set their Mode to Realtime.
 When this happens, Unity displays a warning on the Light component Inspector.

+### Cookies
+A cookie is a **mask** that you place on a Light to create a shadow with a specific shape or color, which changes the appearance and intensity of the Light.

+To apply a cookie to a Light in Unity, assign a texture to the Cookie field of a a Light component.

+Cookies may support different features depending on the render pipeline you are using.
+Cookies are an efficient way of simulating complex lighting effects with minimal or no runtime performance impact.
+Effects you can simulate with cookies include caustics, soft shadows, and light shapes.

 ### ref
 https://docs.unity3d.com/Manual/Lighting.html